crimsoncore/dfir/src/syscalls.md

 https://www.secunnix.com/en/blog/cat-and-mouse-game
 # A. Direct Syscall

-In its simplest form, the direct system calls technique can be said to implement the APIs to be used in the malware with assembly commands in the code instead of getting them through ntdll.dll, in order to prevent EDR sensors from hooking (I like to use Turkish terms).
+In its simplest form, the direct system calls technique can be said to implement the APIs to be used in the malware with assembly commands in the code instead of getting them through ntdll.dll, in order to prevent EDR sensors from hooking.

 In this way, the program does not refer to ntdll.dll and uses the APIs it needs directly.
 Since ntdll.dll is not called, the EDR sensors will be blind because they do not inject themselves into the process.
 There are many PoCs for this technique, For example, Hells Gate, Halo's Gate, Syswhispers2 and 3 are successful studies that prove the application of direct syscall.